IsuruAriyarathne/MoratuCoders/oosd/README.md

                 }
 ------------------------------------------------------------------------------------------------
 Can use these endpoints to interact with daily_attendance
-    1. PUT  - get attendance list       - localhost:8000/attendance
+    1. GET  - get attendance list       - localhost:8000/attendance
-    2. PUT  - get attendance by date    - localhost:8000/attendance?date=2020-01-01
+    2. GET  - get attendance by date    - localhost:8000/attendance?date=2020-01-01
     3. POST - Add employee attendance   - localhost:8000/attendance
         body -  [
                     {